 This course gives students the foundation upon which to build their professional leadership skills.
 The course focuses on management principles, leadership concepts and theories, executive decision-making processes, and use of financial concepts and principles.
 Principles related to public policy development and healthcare economics also are explored.
 Students utilize critical thinking skills to analyze contemporary global, national, and local trends in nursing and health care and begin to develop the skills necessary to thrive in a turbulent healthcare environment.
 Students are given the opportunity to examine management principles as these relate to roles that are inherent in nursing management and administration positions through a capstone change project paper and presentation.
 This course gives students the opportunity to explore various leadership roles and styles through both observational and participatory experiences.
-Prerequisites: NU421, NU423, NU455.
-2 hours lecture, 3 hours clinical.
+Prerequisites: NU421, NU423, and NU455.
+2 hours lecture.
+3 hours clinical.

-NU472 Senior Seminar for Professional Nursing Practice 3 credits students to explore the concepts of delegation. prioritization, and collaboration with other healthcare disciplines in the delivery of quality healthcare in a variety of commonly-occurring patient scenarios throughout the continuum of care.
+NU472 Senior Seminar for Professional Nursing Practice 3 credits

+An advanced course designed to allow for students to apply the learned concepts in the field and provide students with the opportunity to reflect on clinical experiences and help bridge the academia to practice gap.
+The course focuses on preparing the graduate nurse for professional licensure and practice.
+The course allows students to explore the concepts of delegation, prioritization, and collaboration with other healthcare disciplines in the delivery of quality healthcare in a variety of commonly-occurring patient scenarios throughout the continuum of care.
 Requirements for RN licensure will be reviewed, including Board of Nursing variations by state, the need for background investigations, licensure exam requirements, and initial and ongoing licensure requirements.
 A structured NCLEX RN review will be provided to assist students with the licensure examination.
 Students will prepare for entry into professional practice with an emphasis on preparing for the first nursing position after graduation and on orchestrating a nursing career path.
 Content on résumé preparation, portfolio development, residency programs and the need for lifelong learning will be presented.
-Prerequisites: NU421, NU423, NU455.
+Prerequisites: NU421, NU423, and NU455.
 3 hours lecture.